-When I was seventeen, my Granny gave me one of those little inspirational pocket cards with the quote “Life is a journey, not a destination.”
+When I was seventeen, my grandmother gave me a little inspirational pocket card with the quote “Life is a journey, not a destination.”

 “I wished I had known then what I know now.”